 - Upon completion of the program, students earn a Master of Science in Clinical Nutrition degree and are eligible to take the Commission on Dietetic Registration’s Credentialing Examination for Dietitian Nutritionists.

-Prepare graduates to be competent, entry-level registered dietitian nutritionists (RDNs) who will meet the employment needs of New Jersey, the nation, and international communities.
+Goal One: Prepare graduates to be competent, entry-level registered dietitian nutritionists (RDNs) who will meet the employment needs of New Jersey, the nation, and international communities.

 Objectives for Goal One: